 Special needs support Additional costs directly related to participants with disabilities and accompanying persons (including costs related to travel and subsistence, if justified and as long as a grant for these participants is not requested through budget categories "travel" and "organisational support").
 Real costs 100% of eligible costs Conditional: the request for financial support to cover special needs support must be motivated in the application form Exceptional costs Costs to support the participation of young people with fewer opportunities on equal terms as others (excluding travel costs and subsistence for participants).
-Visa and visa-related costs, residence permits, vaccinations.
-Real costs 100% of eligible costs Conditional: the request for financial support to cover exceptional costs must be motivated in the application form
+Visa and visa-related costs, residence permits, vaccinations, medical certifications.
+Expensive travel costs of participants (for details, see section "what else you should know about this action").
+Real costs Expensive travel costs: maximum up to 80% of eligible costs Other costs: 100% of eligible costs Conditional: the request for financial support to cover exceptional costs must be motivated in the application form

-B) FUNDING RULES FOR EUROPEAN VOLUNTARY SERVICE CARRIED OUT WITHIN THE CAPACITY-BUILDING PROJECT (OPTIONAL FUNDING)
+B) FUNDING RULES FOR VOLUNTEERING ACTIVITIES CARRIED OUT WITHIN THE CAPACITY-BUILDING PROJECT (OPTIONAL FUNDING)

-Eligible costs Financing mechanism Amount Rule of allocation Travel Contribution to the travel costs of participants, including accompanying persons, from their place of origin to the venue of the activity and return Contribution to unit costs For travel distances between 100 and 499 KM: 180 EUR per participant Based on the travel distance per participant.
+Eligible costs Financing mechanism Amount Rule of allocation Travel Contribution to the travel costs of participants, including accompanying persons, from their place of origin to the venue of the activity and return Contribution to unit costs For travel distances between 10 and 99KM: 20 EUR per participant For travel distances between 100 and 499 KM: 180 EUR per participant Based on the travel distance per participant.
 Travel distances must be calculated using the distance calculator supported by the European Commission .
-The applicant must indicate the distance of a one-way travel to calculate the amount of the EU grant that will support the round 131 For travel distances between 500 and 1999 KM: 275 EUR per participant For travel distances between 2000 and 2999 KM: 360 EUR per participant For travel distances between 3000 and 3999 KM: 530 EUR per participant trip
+The applicant must indicate the distance of a one-way